 See the library reading list for this module (Medway)

-a) To have a critical understanding of current research issues in sports nutrition
+1. Demonstrate a critical understanding of current research in sports nutrition.

-b) To have critical awareness of eating strategies, and use of ergogenic aids by athletes in different sports in order to enhance performance
+2. Demonstrate critical awareness of nutrition strategies, and use of ergogenic aids purported to enhance sport/exercise performance.

 Back to top